Universal background check: Studies

-VPRP found that comprehensive background check policies led to increased background checks in Delaware, but not in Colorado or Washington.
-Non-compliance with the policy may explain the lack of an increase in the latter two states.Universal background check laws were associated with a 14.9% reduction in overall homicides, according to a 2019 study by medical researchers including Michael Siegel of the Boston University School of Public Health and David Hemenway of the Harvard T.H.
+Violence Prevention Research Program (VPRP) found that comprehensive background check policies led to increased background checks in Delaware, but not in Colorado or Washington.
+Non-compliance with the policy may explain the lack of an increase in the latter two states.
+Universal background check laws were associated with a 14.9% reduction in overall homicides, according to a 2019 study by medical researchers including Michael Siegel of the Boston University School of Public Health and David Hemenway of the Harvard T.H.
 Chan School of Public Health published by the Journal of General Internal Medicine.
 The study authors wrote that "further research is necessary to determine whether these associations are causal ones".

-An October 2018 study conducted by the Violence Prevention Research Program (VPRP) at UC Davis and the Center for Gun Policy and Research at Johns Hopkins Bloomberg School of Public Health found no change in firearm homicide or suicide rates in the ten years following California's 1991 implementation of comprehensive background checks.
-The study's control group used firearm and non-firearm mortality data for 32 states that did not implement major firearm policies during the period from 1981-2000.
-In the study period, firearm suicide rates were 10.9 percent lower in California but a similar decrease in non-firearm suicide was also observed.
+An October 2018 study conducted by the VPRP at UC Davis and the Center for Gun Policy and Research at Johns Hopkins Bloomberg School of Public Health found no change in firearm homicide or suicide rates in the ten years following California's 1991 implementation of comprehensive background checks.
+The study's control group used firearm and non-firearm mortality data for 32 states that did not implement major firearm policies during the period from 1981 to 2000.
+In the study period, firearm suicide rates were 10.9% lower in California but a similar decrease in non-firearm suicide was also observed.
 The study found no net difference between firearm-related homicide rates before and during the study period.
 The study authors identified a number of possible reasons for the null finding, including inadequate reporting of criminal records or other disqualifying information to background-check databases (especially pre-2000); a failure by sellers to conduct the background check as required by law; and the small number of persons affected by the California law.

 A study published in July 2018 found no association between firearm homicide and suicide rates and the repeal of comprehensive background check laws in two states.
 The study compared rates from synthetic control groups to rates in Indiana from 1981 to 2008 and in Tennessee from 1994 to 2008.
 Rates from the two states' study periods were within the range of natural variability.
 The study also concluded that in order to understand whether comprehensive background checks generally reduce firearm deaths, more evidence from other states is needed.